NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Device Group Management/Get Group Devices API.md

 # Device API Design

 ## ***GET*** /V1/CMDB/Devices/GroupDevices
-Call this API to get all devices from a device group.
+This API is used to get all the devices from the specified device group.

 ## Detail Information